 I told him:

-The non-Arab nations that empraced the religion of Islam still celebrate the holidays of Muslims because of their strong adherence to the religion of Islam.
+The non-Arab nations that embraced the religion of Islam still celebrate the holidays of Muslims because of their strong adherence to the religion of Islam.

-As for the nations that were succumbed to colonialism, they made the decolonization day a national holiday (the holidays of evacuation and independence in Arabic countries, the islamic world and others).
+As for the nations that succumbed to colonialism, they made the decolonization day a national holiday (the holidays of evacuation and independence in Arabic countries, the Islamic world, and others).

 That is why we see the colonial countries rose at the expense of the colonies.